laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

 ## Free Resources

-Here are some free awesome Ruby books if you are nostalgic for more.
+Here are some free and awesome Ruby books if you are craving for more.

 * Why's (Poignant) Guide to Ruby (**My Personal Favourite**) - <http://poignantguide.net/ruby/index.html>
 * Mr. Neighborly's Humble Little Ruby Book - <http://humblelittlerubybook.com/>